 Dirty Penny™ Oxidation Process was developed by Zahner to offer artists and architects a preweathered copper with dark tones ranging from blues to greens and reds.
 It has a certain iridescence like water reflected on a slick surface.

 The Dirty Penny™ Patina has been used on a range of projects, most notably, the Hoag Rawlings Building, pictured below.

-Like any Patina we offer on copper, the Dirty Penny™ surface will evolve with time.
+Like all patinas, the surface of the Dirty Penny™ patina will evolve with time.
 The oxidized layer is like a living protecting barrier which grows stronger as it further oxidizes.
 Unlike paint, which peels and deteriorates, Dirty Penny™ Patina will age like a vintage wine, its protective qualities growing stronger as it does.

 Featured Post: Building a dual-curved facade with pre-fabricated panels. — Writer Susan Chaityn Lebovits profiles Zahner in Form Magazine, about how the Neiman Marcus facade was made in Natick, Massachusetts.

 Featured Post: Zahner ShopFloor team develops a perforated Louvered Screen Wall Facade System — How a small team of ShopFloor engineers at Zahner hacked a ten-year old welding robot arm to create louvered screen wall facade systems.